transcriptionpro/wuc-new/_posts/2015-03-02-denver-bitcoin-center.md

 <p>
 <iframe width="700" height="394" src="https://www.youtube.com/embed/cwjb6Iov_mc" frameborder="0" allowfullscreen></iframe>
 <p>

 ### PODCAST INTERVIEW TRANSCRIPT

 <h2><strong>Interview with Ben Ullrich on Denver Bitcoin Center</strong></h2>
 <strong> </strong>

 <strong>Trace Mayer:</strong>  Welcome back to the podcast.
 We have Ben Ullrich with us.
-He is from the Denver Bitcoin Center and also helps people use Armory.
+He is from the Denver Bitcoin Center and also helps people use <a href="/armory/">Armory</a>.
 So those are the two things we're going to be talking about.
 Welcome to the podcast.

 </p><p>